CivicActions/guidebook/practice-areas/engineering/drupal/onboarding-materials/drupal-for-project-teams.md

 The many different pieces of functionality on a Drupal site are typically broken down into different modules.
 Modules are sets of code that extend features and add functionality to your site.
 Modules can be turned on or off by installing or uninstalling the module.

 The many different pieces of functionality on a Drupal site are typically broken down into different modules.
-Modules are basically sets of code that extend features and add functionality to your site.
+Modules are sets of code that extend features and add functionality to your site.
 Modules can be turned on or off by installing or uninstalling the module.

 There are several modules that come shipped with core Drupal, and there are thousands more that can be downloaded and installed from contributors.